cosmos/cosmos-sdk/docs/gaia/validators/validator-setup.md

 If you want to become a validator for the Hub's `mainnet`, you should [research security](/validators/security.md).
 :::

+You may want to skip the next section if you have already [joined a testnet](/join-testnet.md).

 ### Setting Up a New Node

 These instructions are for setting up a brand new full node from scratch.